ProvableHQ/leo/docs/rfc/001-initial-strings.md

 However, currently Leo does not support constants in circuit types, so that would have to be added separately first.

+These two circuit types are just meant to collect static member functions for characters and strings.
+They are not meant to be the types of characters and strings: as mentioned previously, `char` is a new scalar (not circuit) type (like `bool`, `address`, `u8`, etc.) and there is no string type as such for now, but we use character arrays for strings.
+In the future we may want all the Leo types to be circuit types of some sort, but that is a separate feature that would have to be designed and developed independently.

 ## Input and Output of Literal Characters and Strings

 Since UTF-8 is a standard encoding, it would make sense for